Code-Institute-Submissions/MS1-infinity-gym/README.md

 *   On the navigation bar in the top right corner of the corner page, the user will find the item “Location” which gives the user the contact details of the gym.

 Site owner’s Goal:

 **As the site owner, I want the user to have an easily accessible site.**
 *   The user can easily move around the navigation bar and see the menu items.
+*   The user can easily navigate through the site and you will be easily redirected to the respective page.

 **As the site owner, I want to be able to inform visitors of the class timetables.**
 *   The user can find a simple and clear timetable (Monday-Sunday) on the timetable page.

 **As the site owner, I want to be able to inform visitors the location of the gym.**
 *   The user can easily navigate to the location page.